 To maximise creativity we wanted users to be able to add eyes, mouths, noses, hair, textures and more to their pots - as well as be able to re-colour, move, resize, rotate and flip those features as much as they liked.
 All of this needed to work perfectly with touch or pointer gestures, both on desktop and mobile.
 To manage all of these potential interactions we used React to create the interface and manage state efficiently, ensuring we are only rendering the parts of the UI that actually need to change with every interaction.
 This keeps the app performant and working smoothly.

-To learn more about how Gravitywell can help with the design and development of your software platform, or to discuss Digital Transformation, get in touch.
+Are you looking to engage and amaze your audience?
+To learn more about how Gravitywell can assist with the creation of your software platform, please get in touch.